 - Texas Abuse Hotline

-The OCR can:
+The OIA can:

-- Address general, non-specific inquiries and questions about a DFPS case as well as the case process.
+- Address general, non-specific inquiries and questions about a DFPS case, as well as the case process.

 - Refer people to other agencies and programs that may be able to assist them.

-The OCR cannot:
+The OIA cannot:

-- Assist foster youth ages 17 years old or younger - contact the Foster Care Ombudsman.
+- Assist foster youth ages 17 years old or younger.
+Contact the Foster Care Ombudsman.

-- Take reports of abuse, neglect, or exploitation; this include reports of abuse, neglect or a violation of standards by a child care facility - contact the Texas Abuse Hotline.
+- Take reports of abuse, neglect, or exploitation -this include reports of abuse, neglect or a violation of standards by a child care facility.
+Contact the Texas Abuse Hotline.

-- Handle complaints or inquiries related to the Adult Protective Services - Provider Investigations program or inspections or minimum standards investigations by the Child Care Licensing – contact the Health and Human Services Consumer Rights and Services.
+- Handle complaints or inquiries related to the Adult Protective Services - Provider Investigations program or inspections or minimum standards investigations by the Child Care Licensing.
+Contact the Health and Human Services Consumer Rights and Services.

 - Review the actions or orders of the courts or law enforcement agencies.

-Contact the Office of Consumer Relations
+Contact the Office of Internal Affairs

 Mail Code Y-946